Aventa Credit Union (CO) Adds Rate-Leading 16-Month CD Special

 Established in 1957 as the Colorado Springs Employees Credit Union, Aventa Credit Union is currently Colorado’s 17th largest credit union with more than 35,000 members and assets in excess of $288 million.
 The 2010 merger with Pueblo City Employees Federal Credit Union and the 2012 acquisition of Saguache County Credit Union helped the Credit Union maintain “a focus on the needs of municipal workers while seeing significant growth outside the city."
 It also prompted the Aventa rebrand.

 According to a Credit Union Times article concerning the Saguache County CU acquisition,

 In its weekend announcement, Aventa said it “has again absorbed a struggling financial institution in its continuing effort to keep credit union options alive in smaller Colorado communities.”

-To look for the best CD rates, either nationwide or state-specific, please refer to our CD Rates Table page.
+To look for the best CD rates, both nationwide and state specific, please refer to our Best CD Rates Table page.

 I hope the case is heard by courts in Colorado.
 Colorado jurists will be extremely impressed by a plaintiff who characterizes the credit union's employees as "dumb as dirt" and "buck-toothed back country" denizens.
 Perhaps the "dumb as dirt buck-toothed back country" rubes lack the sophistication, wit, and savoir faire of our plaintiff-investor, but I suspect they are way ahead when it comes to basic human decency.